Whole-Body · 關

 Understanding it

-Rheumatoid arthritis is a chronic autoimmune condition that inflames multiple joints, often the hands, wrists, feet and ankles, with pain, swelling and morning stiffness.
-It's managed medically, but symptom relief matters day to day.
+Rheumatoid arthritis is a chronic autoimmune condition that inflames the joints, most often the hands, wrists, feet and ankles, bringing pain, swelling and morning stiffness.
+Your rheumatologist manages the disease itself, but the day-to-day symptoms are what wear you down, and those are worth addressing too.

 What we see